Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1XD.md

 * Power the system down and up again, or send `M999 B122`.
 This will cause the 1XD board to restart with the new address.
 * Send command `M122 B40` (or whatever address you chose) to verify that you can communicate with the 1XD board at its new address
 * You can now power up the next 1XD board and commission it in the same way, **choosing a different CAN address for it**.

-## Startup Time

-It is recommended to add the following to config.g, before any commands that reference any CAN bus connected expansion boards

-`G4 S2 ; wait for expansion boards to start`

 ## Configuration examples